rosenbjerg/RHttpServer.CSharp/README.md

 Embed your dynamic content using RenderParams instead of embedding the code for generation of the content in the html.

+### RHttpServerBuilder (rhsb)
+I have created a simple tool that makes it easy to compile the server source files to an executable (sadly not C#6 yet).

+The tool will automatically download all missing nuget dependencies, if a packages.config file is provided in the same folder as the source files

+rhsb can also be used to start the server in the background, and later-on, stop it again

+You can download the build tool installer here: [RHSB-Installer](http://rosenbjerg.dk/rhs/rhsb/download)

+The tool requires the [Mono runtime](http://www.mono-project.com/docs/getting-started/install/) to be installed if using Linux or Mac OSX

 ## Why?
 Because i like C#, the .NET framework and type-safety, but i also like the use-patterns of nodejs, with expressjs especially.